alexanderbazhenoff/ansible-collection-linux/roles/postgresql/README.md

  | pgadmin_installation_type      | web     | pgadmin installation type: web or desktop.
 Leave them empty to install both web and desktop.                           |
  | firewall_control               | True    | Add or remove firewalld and/or ufw rules on install or uninstall.
 Will be skipped when firewall disabled.              |

 * (1) Recommended version install based on distribution repository or [dnf modules](https://docs.fedoraproject.org/en-US/modularity/using-modules/).
 Useful when the current version of PostgreSQL server instance is not available for your Linux distribution (e.g. check [RedHat repository](https://www.postgresql.org/download/linux/redhat/)).

 * (2) List of additional PostgreSQL related packages, e.g: 'postgresql-contrib' or 'postgresql14-contrib' for
 `postgresql_recommended_version: True` (explore what packages available [here](https://www.postgresql.org/download/linux/)).
 There is no automated version handling in this list, include versions to package names.

-### PostgreSQL server (or database instance) parameters:
+### PostgreSQL server (or database instance) parameters

 * **postgresql_default_timezone**.
 PostgreSQL timezone.
 Required for PostgreSQL v14+, especially for init server instance data directory on Alpine Linux.
 You can change it later, e.g: `SET TIME ZONE 'America/Montreal';` and/or add: